 Figure 22 shows the reference input stage.
 The reference input can accept both single-ended and differential signals.
 Use the reference mode bit (Register 4, Bit DB9) to select the signal.
 To use a differential signal on the reference input, program this bit high.
 In this case, SW1 and SW2 are open, SW3 and SW4 are closed, and the current source that drives the differential pair of transistors switches on.
-The differential signal is buffered and it is provided to an emitter coupled logic (ECL) to CMOS converter.
+The differential signal buffers and provides an emitter-coupled logic (ECL) to the CMOS converter.
 When a single-ended signal is used as the reference, program Bit DB9 in Register 4 to 0.
 Connect the single-ended reference signal to REF{IN}A. In this case, SW1 and SW2 are closed, SW3 and SW4 are open, and the current source that drives the differential pair of transistors switches off.